revitalk/mmp460/wordpress/_posts/2017-03-16-googlemap.md

              fetch('../markers.json')

     - Add your own key.
-    - Change the center locaiton and the zoom factor.
+    - Change the center location and the zoom factor.
-1. change the data in markers.json
+1. Change the data in markers.json
+1. In the dashboard, create a new page and choose the template 'Map'.